 37.5% each year after

-TaxTank will also automatically move Diminishing Value items into this pool once their balance drops below $1,000 — helping to maximise your deductions over time.
+TaxTank will automatically move Diminishing Value items into this pool once their balance drops below $1,000, helping maximise deductions over time.

 3. Write-Offs

-Items under $300 are immediately written off in the year of purchase.
-That means the full cost is claimed in one go, like a standard expense.
+Items under $300 are immediately written off in the year of purchase, claiming the full cost in one go.

-And if you’ve replaced or removed an item (e.g. a broken dishwasher), simply click the Write Off button next to it to claim any remaining depreciation balance in the current financial year.
+If an item has been replaced or removed (e.g., a broken dishwasher), click the Write Off button next to it to claim any remaining depreciation balance in the current financial year.